Skimmeroni/Appunti/AI4ST/AI/Neural/Radial Basis Functions/Structure.typ

   hidden layer;
 - The input layer and the hidden layer are fully connected: $C = (U_("in") times U_("hidden")) union C'$, $C' subset.eq (U_("hidden") times U_("out"))$;
-- The network input function of hidden neurons is a distance function:
+- The network input function of hidden neurons is a distance function.
+Its arguments are the input(s) and the weight(s):

     $ forall u in U_("hidden") union U_("out"), space
       f_("net")^((u))(w_(u_(1)), dots, w_(u_(n)), "in"_(u_(1)), dots, "in"_(u_(n))) =